unrealwork/atsd-use-cases/DataShorts/Dollar-EX/README.md

 ## Index

 Data is aggregated daily in visualizations, and annually in SQL queries.
-Favorable dollar exhange rates are shown in green while less favorable exchange rates are shown in red, based on the overall 5-year average exchange rate.
+Favorable dollar exchange rates are shown in green while less favorable exchange rates are shown in red, based on the overall 5-year average exchange rate.
 Each section is accompanied by a brief analysis to give the data context.
 Using computed [value settings](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) thresholds have been calculated using the underlying data, the upper 25th percentile of a given exchange rate is considered